List of Ireland One Day International cricket records: Most catches in a series

 The 2019 Cricket World Cup, which was won by England for the first time, saw the record set for the most catches taken by a non-wicket-keeper in an ODI series.
 Englishman batsman and captain of the England Test team Joe Root took 13 catches in the series as well as scored 556 runs.
 Ireland's William Porterfield took 8 catches during the 2011–13 ICC World Cricket League Championship, which is the most for an Irish fielder in a series.

 All-round Records

 1000 runs and 100 wickets

 A total of 64 players have achieved the double of 1000 runs and 100 wickets in their ODI career.

 250 runs and 5 wickets in a series

 A total of 50 players on 103 occasions have achieved the double of 250 runs and 5 wickets in a series.

 Other records

 Most career matches

 India's Sachin Tendulkar holds the record for the most ODI matches played with 463, with former captains Mahela Jayawardene and Sanath Jayasuriya being second and third having represented Sri Lanka on 443 and 441 occasions, respectively.
-Kevin O'Brien has represented Ireland 143 times, the most among Irish cricketers.
+Paul Stirling has represented Ireland 169 times, the most among Irish cricketers.